delvtech/agent0/INSTALL.md

 # Working with smart contracts

 We run tests and offer utilities that depend on executing bytecode compiled from Hyperdrive solidity contracts.
-This is not required to use elfpy.
+This is not required to use the elf-simulations libraries.

 NOTE: The Hyperdrive solidity implementation is currently under security review, and thus is not available publicly.
 The following instructions will not work for anyone who is not a member of Delv.